 When Someone Loved Dies

 Adults grieve.
 So do children.
 As an adult or child, experiencing grief means to “feel,” not just to “understand.”
 Anyone old enough to love is old enough to grieve.
 Even before children are able to talk, they grieve when someone loved dies.
 And these feelings about the death become a part of their lives forever.
+Helping children cope with grief is part of the process.

 Caring adults, whether parents, relatives or friends, can help children during this time.
 If adults are open, honest and loving, experiencing the loss of someone loved can be a chance for children to learn about both the joy and the pain that comes from caring deeply for other people.